Known4225/VisualisingIMDb/README.md

 ## Usage

 This project shows what actors have been in movies together.
 This dataset only considers movies not TV shows or other media.
+You also cannot see the name of the movie that they share which would've been a nice feature.

 ### Windows
 run VisualisingIMDb.exe